sharpcoding/react-redux-typescript-starter-kit/README.md

 ```
 npm install
-npm run start:dev
+npm run dev
 ```
-Visit [http://localhost:8000/](http://localhost:8000/) in your browser.
+Visit [http://localhost:8080/webpack-dev-server/client/index.html](http://localhost:8080/webpack-dev-server/client/index.html) in your browser.

 ## Additional notes

-Hot reloading works with React, but there is a problem with Redux, so it is best to use key-stroked reloading by pressing ctrl+r in Chrome
+Hot reloading does not work, yet Webpack in developement mode recompiles automatically, so it is best to work with old-school manual page refresh.